 That is what Will was like.
 But not just in conversation.
 In life.

 I have never known anyone who was as passionately, wildly, and indiscriminately interested in everything as Will, and who pursued knowledge and acquired new skills with such ravenous appetite.
-He often lamented to me that his greatest challenge was simply deciding what to focus his energies on at any given time.
+He often lamented to me that his main challenge was simply deciding what to focus his energies on at any given time.
 If only there were forty-eight hours in the day, perhaps he might yet take some baby steps towards accomplishing a few of the goals he had set for himself.

 Will's brother-in-law, Fr.
 John O'Brien, recounts here how one year Will resolved to learn a new folk song every single day.
 "It was a very Will thing to do," he writes.
 Indeed it was.
 Will told me how, in seminary, he memorized the titles of every question in Aquinas' vast Summa Theologiae, constructing a sprawling memory palace to house it all in his fervid brain.
 He memorized large sections of The Aeneid, in the original Latin.
 I remember another summer, when Will was learning something like eight different languages, including medieval Norse and Gaelic.
 He followed a daily schedule, moving from language to language to language.
 If I were to attempt a catalogue of his hobbies, it would, I suspect, strike most people as positively silly.

 In the early days, I listened far more than I spoke.
 Will had already spent over a decade studying the Greek and Latin classics, and thinking very, very deeply about certain philosophical problems.
 My own opinions were woefully ill-formed, embryonic things, rarely supported by more than a superficial familiarity with the broad outlines of some field or problem, and instinct.
 His were rich, complex, and supported by a deep erudition.